 Whereas flowers are usually included in paintings to make us feel upbeat, it could be said that these flowers created an almost menancing vibe!
 The contrasting bright colours against the dark background form an almost psycedelic feeling.

-Alex Katz: Red Roses with Blue (2001)
+Alex Katz: Red roses with Blue (2001)

 best flower paintings red roses with blue